MOHAMMEDANSILKA/capstone_fabric/day2_Ansil_tasks.md

-Fabric Data Engineering: CSV Ingestion & Transformation 📂 Task 1: Setup & Ingestion
+#  Task 1: Environment Setup & Ingestion (Completed)

-Folder Structure: In the Lakehouse Explorer, right-click Files to create a RawData folder.
-Upload: Upload your 4 CSV files into the new directory using the Microsoft Fabric Portal.
+1. Folder Structure

+Navigated to the Lakehouse explorer.

+Created a new directory under the Files section to act as the landing zone.

+Status: Created Files/Landing/SourceData/.

+3. Uploaded CSVs

+Selected the destination folder.

+Used the Upload button and successfully brought in the 4 source CSV files.

+5. Table Promotion (SQL Endpoint)

-Table Creation: Right-click each CSV > Load to Tables.
-This registers them as Delta tables.
+Right-clicked each CSV file and selected Load to Tables.

+Defined unique table names for all 4 files.

-SQL Discovery: Navigate to the SQL analytics endpoint; the tables automatically sync under the dbo schema.
+Result: Verified that the tables have automatically synced and now appear under the dbo schema in the SQL analytics endpoint.

-🛠️ Task 2: Data Clean
+# Load table into DataFrame
+df = spark.read.table("dbo.your_table_name")

 folder structure and 4 tables created